 Thanks to software found in every PC running Windows, the in-Python task scheduler may be an unnecessary burden.
 Automating Python web scraping scripts with Windows Task Scheduler is a quick and easy-to-use solution for running tasks at predefined intervals, even while the computer is sleeping.

 Exclusive to Windows, the Task Scheduler has an analogue automation solution on macOS and Linux called Cron.

-If you're looking for an easy way to scrape websites, check out one of our Scraper API solutions that's specifically built to get the data you need with ease.
+If you're looking for an easy way to scrape websites, check out our daily proxies for scraping and Scraper API solutions that's specifically built to get the data you need with ease.
 Don’t forget to take a look at other solutions for Python web scraping, such as how to make it faster and for specific use cases - how to build a price tracker or how to automate competitor analysis.

 Windows has a better and easier-to-use tool - Windows Task Scheduler.
 Windows Task Scheduler is an alternative to Cron, available on Unix and Unix-like operating systems such as macOS and Linux.
 Windows Task Scheduler has, in fact, more features than Cron.

 Yes, it does.
 When creating a new task or editing an existing one, go to the Conditions tab and select Wake the computer to run this task.

 Note that this will work only if the computer is sleeping.
 If you shut down the computer, Windows Task Scheduler can’t start the computer to run this task.

 Augustas Pelakauskas is a Senior Copywriter at Oxylabs.
 Coming from an artistic background, he is deeply invested in various creative ventures - the most recent one being writing.
 After testing his abilities in the field of freelance journalism, he transitioned to tech content creation.
 When at ease, he enjoys sunny outdoors and active recreation.
 As it turns out, his bicycle is his fourth best friend.